YyzHarry/SubpopBench/README.md

     - `--hparams_seed`: seed for different hyper-parameters
     - `--seed`: seed for different runs
     - `--stage1_folder` & `--stage1_algo`: arguments for two-stage algorithms
+    - `--image_arch` & `--text_arch`: model architecture and source of initial model weights.
+Note that text architectures are only compatible with `CivilComments`.
 - __sweep.py__:
     - `--n_hparams`: how many hparams to run for each <dataset, algorithm> pair
     - `--best_hp` & `--n_trials`: after sweeping hparams, fix best hparam and run trials with different seeds